Wolsztyn: History

 After World War I, in November 1918, Poland regained independence as the Second Polish Republic, and the town returned to Poland several weeks later, when it was captured by Polish insurgents on January 5, 1919 during the Greater Poland Uprising.

 With the 1939 Invasion of Poland, which started World War II, the town was occupied by Germany on 7 September 1939 and directly incorporated into the Nazi German Reichsgau Wartheland until the end of the war in 1945.
 The Polish population was subjected to various crimes, including arrests, expulsions and deportations to Nazi concentration camps.
 The Germans established and operated a prisoner-of-war camp for Polish POWs in the present-day district of Komorowo, which then served a transit camp for expelled Poles from the region, and was eventually converted into the Stalag XXI-C POW camp for Polish, French, British, Italian, American and Norwegian POWs.
 The occupiers also operated a Nazi prison, and a forced labour camp for Jews.
 Notable Polish sculptor and painter Marcin Rożek, who lived and worked in Wolsztyn, was arrested by the Germans and then imprisoned in the Fort VII in Poznań and the Auschwitz concentration camp, where he died in 1944.
+The local Polish police chief, three further local Polish policemen, a member of the local Polish resistance from World War I, a local notary, four graduates of the local teachers' college and four graduates of the local high school were murdered by the Russians in the Katyn massacre in 1940.
 The Polish resistance movement was active in the town and its environs.

 From 1975 to 1998 it was administratively located in the Zielona Góra Voivodeship.